 Share this on...

-Travel to Cuba without paying for the cultural education BS that’s offered by every other agency (they do this because it’s still technically illegal for American tourists to travel to Cuba).
+Travel to Cuba without paying for the cultural education BS that’s offered by some other agency (they do this because it’s still technically illegal for American tourists to travel to Cuba).
 But we can get you into Cuba and let you decide what you want to do there.

 Enjoy Cuba before the door opens wide and it’s ruined by McDonalds and Starbucks.
 We’ve literally been all over the world, and we can say that there is no place like Cuba.
-I don’t know how any place could be stuck in a 1950’s time capsule while the rest of the world progressed with modern cars and 3G internet.
+I don’t know how any place could be stuck in a 1950’s time capsule while the rest of the world progressed with modern cars and 4G internet.

 At Budget Travel, we literally go to the places we send our clients, unlike other agencies that offer “expert” advice from a noob behind a desk.
 We do this so that we speak from experience and are able to offer cheaper prices.
 The first time visitor usually pays the “gringo” (foreigner) prices that are much higher than what the common people pay for food and transportation.
 We tell you what shortcuts to take, what restaurants to avoid, and basically everything you need to know to create your best experience there.

 A typical 4 day trip includes really getting to know Havana and its famous sites.
 Delve richly into the culture and the people, eating and drinking where they usually go.
 See an authentic Cuban jazz club and enjoy the sea.